-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+Small claims court trials are very informal compared to a regular civil trial.
+This allows the trials to be conducted in a much more informal fashion.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+A jury trial will likely last longer, probably a few hours.

 Real County Court Locations

-Precincts 1 & 2 Place 1 Courthouse in the City of Leakey
+Countywide Courthouse in the City of Leakey

-This courthouse is located at:P O Box 1430 Leakey, TX 78873-1430
+This courthouse is located at:P O Box 1430 Leakey, TX 78873